Kingfishers Class

 Compulsory

 New spellings will be given out to the children every Monday on a look, cover write worksheet but will no longer be quizzed on them at school.
 Please continue to support your child in completing the sheet with the different activities specified to support the learning with phonics, spelling and writing.
+Although we are not quizzing the chil-dren on the words alone, we do do a short dictation each Monday that uses some of the spelling words so the children do still need to learn them.

 Encouraged

 We are also very keen for children to have a go at an activity from the home learning menu which is linked to their topic for the term.
 We will provide an opportunity for the children to show and tell the class about their home learning and it will be put on display in the classroom for viewing by children, staff and visitors to the school throughout the term.
+We are already super impressed by the children who have completed home learning before the home learning grid has gone out!
+Thank you for your continued support with the fantastic homework that keeps coming in.

 Science